sindresorhus/cpy/readme.md

 > Copy files

 **IMPORTANT:** This package has a lot of problems and I unfortunately don't have time to fix them.
 I would recommend against using this package until these problems are resolved.
-Help welcome (see the issue tracker)!
+Help welcome (see the issue tracker) 🙏

 ## Why

-- Fast by using streams.
+- Fast by [cloning](https://stackoverflow.com/questions/71629903/node-js-why-we-should-use-copyfile-ficlone-and-copyfile-ficlone-force-what-is) the files whenever possible.
 - Resilient by using [graceful-fs](https://github.com/isaacs/node-graceful-fs).
 - User-friendly by accepting [globs](https://github.com/sindresorhus/globby#globbing-patterns) and creating non-existent destination directories.
 - User-friendly error messages.